stratum-mining/stratum/examples/interop-cpp/README.md

 the most updated header file, a GitHub Actions check is planned to be added.

 ## Install cbindgen
+`run.sh` will (indirectly) install cbindgen for you or you can manually
 ```
 $ cargo install cbindgen --force bts
 ```